 Transferring and sharing of business knowledge is now easier than ever before — thanks to the rapid increase of knowledge management tools on the market.
 Perhaps you’re wondering what’s best suited for your team?
 To help you out, we’ve listed below the 10 best knowledge management tools and compared their key features, benefits, and pricing plans.

 EdApp is a top-of-the-line knowledge management tool known for its powerful features that make knowledge transfer within your company a breeze.
 From content creation and course management to knowledge gap analysis and tracking, this tool has everything covered, giving you more time to focus on more meaningful tasks.

-When authoring your business process documents, policies, and learning materials, you can take advantage of EdApp’s 80+ beautiful, engaging, interactive templates, all designed in microlearning format.
+When authoring your business process documents, policies, and learning materials, you can take advantage of EdApp’s 80+ customizable, engaging, interactive templates, all designed in microlearning format.
 There’s no developer resource necessary.
 EdApp’s authoring tool uses a drag and drop structure, so all you need to do is bring your content, apply your branding, and hit publish.
-It also uses cloud-based technology, meaning, your business knowledge will be stored and accessed on this platform using computer desktops, tablets, even mobile devices.
+It also uses cloud-based technology, meaning, your business knowledge will be stored and accessed on this learning management system using computer desktops, tablets, even mobile devices.

 - Cloud-based authoring tool